-Mr. Harman has responsibility for all metallurgical coal purchasing for the USA and Canada and all coke purchasing for the USA for ArcelorMittal USA LLC.
-Prior to this he was responsible for the purchase of all electricity, natural gas, industrial gases, and liquid fuels for ArcelorMIttal USA LLC.
-He previously held positions of project management, operations management, technical sales and sales management within the industrial gas business, and he served as a nuclear submarine officer in the U. S. Navy.
+Mr. Harman has responsibility for all metallurgical coke purchasing for Cleveland-Cliffs.
+Prior to this he was responsible for the purchase of coke and coal for the former ArcelorMittal USA operations and prior to that for all electricity, natural gas, industrial gases, and liquid fuels procurement for ArcelorMittal USA.
+He previously held positions of project management, operations management, technical sales, and sales management within the industrial gas industry, and he served as a nuclear submarine officer in the U. S. Navy.
 Mr. Harman holds a bachelor’s degree in Mechanical Engineering from the U. S. Naval Academy and a master’s degree in Mechanical Engineering from The Catholic University of America.

 Dr. John F. Quanci